by Scott Mehl

 © Unofficial Royalty 2019

-Ernst August was the last Crown Prince of Hanover, as well as the last to hold the Dukedoms of Cumberland and Teviotdale in the United Kingdom.
+Ernst August was the last Crown Prince of Hanover, and the last to hold the Dukedoms of Cumberland and Teviotdale in the United Kingdom.
 He was born Prince Ernst August Wilhelm Adolf Georg Friedrich on September 21, 1845, in Hanover, Kingdom of Hanover, now in Lower Saxony, Germany.
 He was the only son of King Georg V of Hanover and Princess Marie of Saxe-Altenburg.
 He had two younger sisters:

 Ernst August became Crown Prince upon his father’s accession in November 1851.
-However, in 1866, Hanover was annexed by the Kingdom of Prussia after having sided against Prussia in the Austro-Prussian War.
-The family went into exile in Austria but spent much of their time in Paris.
+However, in 1866, Hanover was annexed by the Kingdom of Prussia after siding against Prussia in the Austro-Prussian War.
+Two years later, Ernst August’s parents moved their family to Gmunden, Austria.
+They took up residence at Villa Redtenbacher, which they later purchased.
+It would be his parents’ home until his father died in 1878, and later became known as the Queen’s Villa, as Queen Marie remained there until she died in 1907.

 On December 21, 1878, Ernst August married Princess Thyra of Denmark at Christiansborg Palace in Copenhagen.
 She was the daughter of King Christian IX of Denmark and Princess Luise of Hesse-Kassel.
-The couple had first met while Ernst August was visiting his second cousin, The Prince of Wales (later King Edward VII of the United Kingdom) at Sandringham in Norfolk, England in 1875.
-Princess Thyra was the sister of Edward’s wife, Alexandra.
+The couple first met while Ernst August was visiting his second cousin, The Prince of Wales (later King Edward VII of the United Kingdom) at Sandringham in Norfolk, England in 1875.
+Princess Thyra was the sister of Edward’s wife Alexandra.
 Ernst August and Thyra had six children:

 After succeeding his father, Ernst August purchased a large amount of land near the Villa, and in 1882, began construction on a new castle in Gmunden, Austria.
 Completed four years later, he named it Schloss Cumberland (link in German), in honor of his British title.
 Schloss Cumberland would become Ernst August’s primary residence for the rest of his life.